Higgs Branches of Argyres-Douglas theories as Quiver Varieties: An infinite class of IR dualities

 \item Note that all the $SU(N_c)$ factors in the 3d quiver $\CT$ have $2N_c-1$ flavors.
 One can therefore use the identity \eref{Id-0} to replace each $SU(N_c)$ factor with a $U(N_c-1)$ factor with an additional Abelian hypermultiplet.
 The resultant quiver has only unitary gauge groups with a set of Abelian hypermultiplets.

 \item To the left of the replaced $SU(N_c)$ node, there will generically be a unitary node $U(N'_c)$ with $2N'_c -1$ fundamental hypers, in addition to an Abelian hyper.
 Note that the presence of the Abelian hypermultiplet ensures that the unitary node is not ugly.
-One can treat the $U(N'_c)$ node as a $U(1) \times SU(N'_c)$ node, where the $SU(N'_c)$ factor has $2N'_c -1$ fundamental hypers.
-Therefore, one can apply the identity \eref{Id-0} again to replace the $SU(N'_c)$ factor with a $U(N'_c-1)$ factor.
+At the level of the matrix integral, one can treat the $U(N'_c)$ node as a $U(1) \times SU(N'_c)$ node, where the $SU(N'_c)$ factor has $2N'_c -1$ fundamental hypers.
+Therefore, one can apply the identity \eref{Id-0} again to replace the $SU(N'_c)$ factor with a $U(N'_c-1)$ factor\footnote{This is in fact the partition function realization of another duality that we will discuss in \cite{Dey:2022pqr}.}.

 \item This procedure is repeated from right to left along the quiver tail until we encounter a unitary gauge node $U(N''_c)$ with $N''_f \geq 2N'_c$ fundamental hypers.
 This is the quiver $\CT^\vee$ that we derived from the class $\CS$ mirror of $D_p(SU(N))$ by the $S$-type operations.